j-andrews7/STRprofiler/README.md

 ## Input Files(s)

 **strprofiler** can take either a single STR file or multiple STR files as input.
+These files can be csv, tsv, tab-separated text, or xlsx (first sheet used) files.
 The STR file(s) should be in either 'wide' or 'long' format.
 The long format expects all columns to map to the markers except for the designated sample name column with each row reflecting a different profile, e.g.:

 | Sample | D1S1656 |  DYS391 | D3S1358 | D2S441 | D16S539 | D5S818 | D8S1179 | D22S1045 | D18S51 |
 |:------:|:-------:|:-------:|:-------:|:------:|:-------:|:------:|:-------:|:--------:|:------:|